âś–

 Introduction

 Skai Chan with model / friend Hi there!
 I'm Skai, a 100% Singapore-born Chinese freelance photographer based in sunny Singapore.
+I'm an extrovert at heart, thriving on connecting with people and telling their stories through my lens.
 My languages are English, Chinese Mandarin and cold humour.
 I dread formality.
 I'm an IT graduate, but the certificate's only purpose is to show off to nobody.

 I'm an artist who helps people to improve their lives.
 I document special moments that will be treasured for years to come and personalise impactful and meaningful pictures, for businesses and individuals, for keepsakes and to attract potential customers or even dates.